esin87/travelogue/README.md

 A couple great tutorials stood out: Thanks to Dakota Lillie over at Medium for posting a great [tutorial](https://medium.com/@dakota.lillie/django-react-jwt-authentication-5015ee00ef9a) on JWT Authentication with Django and React.
 Thank you also to Eleanor Stribling for the best Django to Heroku with PostgreSQL [blog post](https://medium.com/agatha-codes/9-straightforward-steps-for-deploying-your-django-app-with-heroku-82b952652fb4), which saved me from hours of debugging.

 Thank you to my wonderful instructors and classmates at General Assembly.
 It's been an incredible ride, and this is just the beginning. &hearts;

-Please drop an issue if you have any feedback or suggestions!